apphud/ApphudSDK/agent_docs/architecture.md

 each verified transaction goes through `processTransaction` (deduplicated by id against the purchase in flight); in observer mode it calls `handleTransaction` (submit only, never finishes).
 Unverified transactions trigger `setNeedToCheckTransactions`.
-`checkTransactionsNow` (app active / retries, debounced 0.5 s) defers itself (`deferredTransactionCheck`) while either engine reports `isPurchasing` and is re-run by `runDeferredTransactionCheckIfNeeded` when the purchase ends; otherwise it submits the latest verified transaction from `Transaction.all` without finishing it.
+`checkTransactionsNow` (called directly on app active and from `submitAppStoreReceipt` — the pending-upload resubmit and its retries; the 0.5 s debounce applies only to `setNeedToCheckTransactions`) defers itself (`deferredTransactionCheck`) while either engine reports `isPurchasing` and is re-run by `runDeferredTransactionCheckIfNeeded` when the purchase ends; otherwise it submits the latest verified transaction from `Transaction.all` without finishing it.